 - Leg stretches

+So, what is a good workout routine?
 The body weight workout is a great way for beginners to find their rhythm and flow with an at-home routine.
-It’s a good workout that can ease the body into training, start a bit of core work, while minimizing the chance of injury.
-(Again, if you’ve got some beats playing, it can help you count the repetitions of each “set” or exercise that you do!)
+It’s a good workout that can ease the body into training and start a bit of core work while minimizing the chance of injury.
+Again, if you’ve got some beats playing, it can help you count the repetitions of each “set” or exercise that you do.
 Here goes:

 - Walking lunges: 10 on each leg

 - Dumbbell rows (using a gallon milk jug or another weight that works for you): 10 on each arm